USS General W. M. Black: Operational history

 On 16 November 1949, she again departed Naples, with 1,314 refugees, this time arriving in Sydney, on 13 December 1949.
 General W. M. Black made a fourth run to Australia, arriving in Melbourne, again, with 1,316 refugees on 13 April 1950.
 On 25 April 1950, General W. M. Black picked up repatriating Dutch soldiers from Java, arriving in Rotterdam on 18 May 1950.

 General W. M. Black was reacquired by the Navy 1 March 1950, and assigned to MSTS.
-Manned by a civilian crew, she operated out of New York in the Atlantic until 1 September, when she shifted her homeport to San Francisco.
+Crewed by civilians, she operated out of New York in the Atlantic until 1 September, when she shifted her homeport to San Francisco.
 Between 1950 and 1953, she steamed to the Far East and transported more than 65,000 troops and their combat equipment in support of the Korean War.
 After the Korean armistice, she continued transpacific voyages, deploying troops to Japan, Korea, and Alaska and returning veterans of the Korean fighting to the United States.
 In June 1955, she carried troops and cargo to the Bering Sea during Operation "Mona Lisa".
 Following her return to San Francisco, she was placed out of service 26 August, and was transferred back to the Maritime Administration.
 She was then berthed in the National Defense Reserve Fleet at Suisun Bay, California.

 There she remained until 1967, (some sources say 1965) when she was purchased by Central Gulf Steamship Co. of New Orleans.
 She was renamed Green Forest, USCG ON 508061, IMO 6801171, after being rebuilt as a 10,577-ton cargo ship.
 Green Forest was scrapped at Taiwan in 1980.

 General W. M. Black received six battle stars for Korean War service.